ibm-cloud-docs/openwhisk/hadr.md

 ## Disaster recovery

 Customer data, such as action code, is automatically synchronized between database instances in different zones.
 In addition, {{site.data.keyword.cloud_notm}} backs up your data by taking snapshots for use in data restoration in a disaster situation.
-In the case of a disaster, {{site.data.keyword.openwhisk_short}} switches over to use these snapshot backups automatically.
+If a disaster occurs, {{site.data.keyword.openwhisk_short}} switches over to use these snapshot backups automatically.

-{{site.data.keyword.openwhisk_short}} is a Function-as-a-Service offering, and as such it offers compute services only.
-It does not backup the data that your workload (actions) processes.
-In order to store data, you can use separate cloud based datastores with separate disaster recovery options, which are dependent on the storage service's SLAs.
+{{site.data.keyword.openwhisk_short}} is a Function-as-a-Service offering, and as such it offers only compute services.
+It does not back up the data that your workload (actions) processes.
+In order to store data, you can use separate cloud-based datastores with separate disaster recovery options, which depends on the storage service's SLAs.

 ## HIPAA

 {{site.data.keyword.openwhisk_short}} is a Function-as-a-Service offering, and as such it offers only compute services.
 It does not offer storage options nor management of your data.
-Ensuring the HIPAA compliant processing of your data is subject to your storage service's operation and SLAs.
+Ensuring the HIPAA-compliant processing of your data is subject to your storage service's operation and SLAs.